cloud-gov/product/README.md

 We are using [ZenHub](https://www.zenhub.io) to provide a top-level kanban board and burndown charts showing the status of related work happening across many repositories in GitHub.
 Install it, then click "Boards" above to see it.

-## Non-Functional Requirements
+## Delivery Process

-Standard practices that govern the quality of our work are captured in this explicit [Definition of Done](https://github.com/18F/cg-product/blob/master/DoD.md) (DoD), which is shared (and potentially embellished) by various teams/sub-projects.
-The contents of our program's DoD are revised periodically when we reflect on common patterns arising across retrospectives.
+We document [the processes that govern the delivery of our work](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md), which is shared (and potentially embellished) by various teams/sub-projects in other repositories.
+Our process is revised periodically when we reflect on common patterns observed across retrospectives.

 ## Including new repositories in this program